PiotrSokolinski/books-app/README.md

 - More components need to be added to Storybook to showcase the UI components.

 #### 5. Infrastructure
-- Terraform configuration needs to be updated to deploy the application to AWS in ECS cluster with Fargate.
+- Terraform configuration needs to be updated to deploy the application to AWS in ECS cluster with Fargate or S3 static website hosting.
 - Ensure that the frontend is served using a CDN for better performance.
 - Ensure that the application is highly available and scalable by using AWS services like Load Balancer, Auto Scaling, etc.